zradj/cs_lab_solutions/README.md

 If you want to remove all compiled files from a certain week, please use the following command (also in the top directory):

 `make clean WEEK={week number, ex.
 2}`

+You can make changes to the files if you want.
+If you want to restore them to the original version, run the following command in the top directory:

+`git restore .`